 You can have legal representation for your case to help you prove your claim.
 There are certain Statute Of Limitations in a wrongful death settlement that you need to be aware of in order to file a claim and to ensure you get adequate compensation for your loss.
 To win a wrongful death settlement case, one has to provide some evidence to the court.
 They are:

 - Proof of the death of the party for which a death certificate must suffice.

 - You have to prove that the other party is actually at fault.

-- If it’s medical malpractice, then they also need to provide a document that clearly mentions that the party has proof of the patient-doctor relationship.
+- If it’s medical malpractice, then they also need to provide a document that mentions that the party has proof of the patient-doctor relationship.

 After all of these are looked over, a decision is made.
 In most cases, the spouse and children of the dead file a wrongful death settlement case.
 The court divides the money amongst them fairly.

 In conclusion, no amount of grief can ever be translated in terms of money, but the penalty for wrongful death settlement can ensure the smooth functioning of the loved ones after the death of their family member.
-The sentence also makes the person at fault more aware next time, and they are unlikely to repeat the mistake again.
+The sentence also makes the person at fault more aware next time, and they are unlikely to repeat the mistake.